aabbtree77/twinpeekz2/README.md

 * Nim's "include" makes the compiler barf about duplication while "import" is demanding w.r.t. the manual markings of visibility.
 Function definition order within a file matters.
 Go made me think less about these matters.

-* Go saved a lot of time as the GLTF library to load meshes both to CPU and GPU already pre-existed, but I would no longer push Go in 3D.
-Go is a new Erlang.
+* Go saved time due to its GLTF library to load meshes both to CPU and GPU.

 * cloc and [clocrt](https://github.com/michalspano/clocrt):